LOCAL HISTORY QUIZ

 Take our “virtual” walking tour of historic downtown Mooresville, Indiana.
 Then check-out our audio tour guide on CD (along with this handout) and walk the self-guided route yourself.

 Do you recognize these famous folks who hailed from Mooresville, Indiana?
 Find out here.

 “OLD SETTLERS” (FOLK SONG)

 “Old Settlers” was composed in 2010 as a tribute to the pioneers who settled in Mooresville and Morgan County, Indiana.
-Click the graphics below to listen to instrumental versions of the song.
 Click the following links to see the musical score, lyrics, and blog post about the song.